 The very first thing that you should consider when it comes to the People of Mongolia is that the current Mongolian people are not all that Mongols have become.

-Historically, Mongols were the people of the Mongol Empire that was founded by Genghis Khan in the 13th century.
+Historically, Mongols were the people of the Mongol Empire that were founded by Genghis Khan in the 13th century.
 Mongol Empire had numerous ethnicities in it that each of them following their respective social standards as well as religions.
 This is one of the major differences between other empires and the Mongol empire throughout history.

 It is believed by many history buffs that the successful conquests of the Mongol Empire are associated with the acceptance of different cultures in the Mongol Empire.
 Since the foundation of the Mongol Empire, the Empire had the coexistence of Tengerism, Shamanism, Buddhism, Christianity, and Islam religions in it.
 This was pretty uncommon in the 13th century as many of the great empires had their primary religions and practicing other religions could be considered to be a misdeed or taboo.